12 mind-blowing facts about the criminal justice system — and the best ways to fix it

 When the pandemic struck, returning citizens were hit hard by job losses.
 That’s why the Center for Employment Opportunities (CEO) helped raised $30m to distribute cash grants to formerly incarcerated people of up to $2,700 dollars.

-“What we were seeing were big job losses since 2020, but so many people weren’t eligible for that,” said CEO Christopher Watler.
+“What we were seeing were big job losses since 2020, but so many people weren’t eligible for that,” said CEO’s Christopher Watler.

 $5,000 down payments on employee home purchases